 - Support for disabled migrants

-- Welfare and Deprivation of Liberty applications in the Court of Protection
+- Welfare and Deprivation of Liberty applications in the Court of Protection, including for migrants and asylum seekers who lack mental capacity

 Notable cases/Awards